iostpa/iostpa/README.md

 ### Hi there 👋
 ## I'm CuteDog5695, this is my Github profile!
 If you want more information about me then go to [my website!](https://cutedog5695.me)
+Not that much stuff here but I'll probably revamp this readme in an eternity or two.

 [![Discord Presence](https://lanyard.cnrad.dev/api/716306888492318790)](https://discord.com/users/716306888492318790)